How to Install WPS Office on Fedora 44

 sudo chmod +x /usr/local/bin/update-wps-office

-The script keeps its temporary download in ~/.cache/ instead of /tmp, which is safer on Fedora systems where the user-facing tmpfs quota is tight.
+The script uses Python to parse WPS’s JSON metadata and curl for the RPM download.
+It keeps the temporary download in ~/.cache/ instead of /tmp, which is safer on Fedora systems where the user-facing tmpfs quota is tight.
 Because it lives in /usr/local/bin, you can call it from any terminal directory once the file is executable.

 Here, sudo tee writes the script into /usr/local/bin with root privileges, which a normal shell redirection cannot do on its own.
 The chmod +x step marks the file as executable so Fedora treats it as a command instead of plain text.